OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 - Create a technical question that is the focal point for the assigned module
 - Create a technical diagram that "sketches" all content for that module
 - Assist with creating and proof-reading technical content for that module
-- Present the technical diagram and answer any questions about presented content
+- Present the technical diagram and answer any questions about the presented content

 ### Professional Question